Thursday, February 16, 2017

 From the mid-fourteenth century it is probably safe to say that we begin to see traces of one of the most famous of all church bell towers, the one then being completed at Pisa, now known as the Leaning Tower of Pisa.
 Its colonnaded tiers can be traced in many of the illustrations of the story of the Tower of Babel in the coming years.

-Nimrod Oversees the Building of the Tower of Babel
++Nimrod Oversees the Building of the Tower of Babel

-from De Civitate Dei by St. Augustine of Hippo
+From a De Civitate Dei by St. Augustine of Hippo

 Paris, Bibliotheque nationale de France